-The City met earlier this year with the St. Louis District US Army Corps of Engineers to for a Pre-Application Permitting meeting.
+In 2018, the City met earlier with the St. Louis District US Army Corps of Engineers to for a Pre-Application Permitting meeting.
 The St. Louis District advised the Kansas City district would have jurisdiction over the Missouri River.
 In partnering with the USACE for Planning Assistance Services, the Kansas City District has initially indicated they would not require a Section 408 permit.
-In addition, the Kansas City district is providing preliminary design documents and preliminary National Environmental Policy Act (NEPA) Documentation and Delineation work done previously when the project was part of the Missouri River Recovery Project.
-As project partners, the USACE has committed to working with the City to help the project navigate NEPA requirements.
+Documentation and Delineation work done previously when the project was part of the Missouri River Recovery Project is further being used to advance permitting efforts.